harmony-one/h/progress/alaina-furstenberg.md

+2025-05-14 Wed: Research and [thread](https://x.com/harmonyprotocol/status/1922762692248371209) on passkeys.
+Insights: Passkeys show how login can be both simpler and safer, which proves that strong cryptography doesn’t have to mean worse UX.
+Final review of Colossus posts in preparation for our sync tomorrow.

+2025-05-13 Tue: Research and [thread](https://x.com/harmonyprotocol/status/1922507817883156612) on USENIX.
+Testing new v7 features of Midjourney, like [Omni](https://x.com/ciguleva/status/1922702675185107307).

+2025-05-12 Mon: Cursor session with Theo, discussing the best practices for optimizing output.
+Research and [thread](https://x.com/harmonyprotocol/status/1922070201719259148) on UNIT.
+Insights: UNIT is the quiet backbone of Hyperliquid, driving BTC/ETH volume with native infra, deep protocol hooks, and stealthy fee capture—no token.

+---

 2025-05-11 Sun: Continuation animating and editing the Blue to Fly AI video, have been dealing with a credit issue on Runway but have upgraded tiers to improve the video quality.

 2025-05-10 Sat: Review of the team's /progress and writing of a [progress thread](https://x.com/harmonyprotocol/status/1921989524281803046).